 Sustainability entails a forward-looking view, for example, launching initiatives such as on-site energy production and making buildings part of the green spaces within the urban areas in which they are located.
 Of course, enabling the community to make use of these facilities, not only for shopping, but also for socialising, education and health care, is the way the Group brings its contribution to the society wellbeing.

-We value the achievements accomplished by NEPI Rockcastle and remain confident that our focus on sustainable operations is aligned with the long-term interest of all stakeholders, while creating new opportunities the continuation of energy efficiency initiatives.
-Based on concerted efforts, the Group managed to decrease in 2021 its carbon footprint by 24%, in line with its overarching targeting of net zero emissions from operations.
+We value the achievements accomplished by NEPI Rockcastle and remain confident that our focus on sustainable operations is aligned with the long-term interest of all stakeholders, while creating new opportunities.

 EXECUTIVE SUMMARY